 - 2. At the helm switch panel activate the water system switch.
 This will energize the water pressure pump to send water from the water tank through the cold water lines terminating at the head faucet and transom shower. - 3.
 Open the head faucet.
 Water pressure should be present.
 Opening the faucet for a few seconds will purge any air in the system especially in cases where the fresh water tank has run out of water.
 When water is running at a faucet it is not unusual to hear the water pump activate as it is trying to build up the pressure required in the system.
 Soon after the faucet is turned off the fresh water pump sound will end indicating the water system is now up to specified system pressure. - 4.
-This entire water system is not meant for consumption (non-drinkable) and does not meet the requirements of the U.S. Public Health Drinking Water Standards.
-This symbol found at the optional head and transom shower is a reminder to passengers not to drink the water.
+This entire water system is not meant for consumption (non-drinkable) and does not passengers not to drink the water.
 It is for cleaning purposes only.